Facebook group engagement rates are dropping, here are four steps to increase them in your group.

 Timing is extremely important in social media marketing, not least because content posted in busy online communities quickly gets buried before many people have a chance to see it.
 You need to know when your members are most likely to be online.
 For example, if you’re a B2B business, chances are your members will be more active on working days, particularly during lunch breaks, early mornings and early evenings.
 For consumer-facing brands, weekends and evenings tend to work better.
 Fortunately, you can schedule posts on Facebook groups by writing them in advance and then choosing a date and time to publish them.
 Although there are some general guidelines like the ones we’ve mentioned, timing varies enormously from one industry to the next, so you may need to experiment.

-The alternative: create your own community platform
+Step #5.
+Create your own community platform

 While Facebook group engagement rates are arguably higher than those of business pages, you’re still restricted by the whims of the platform.
 Facebook is the one in control here and the one making the profit.
 Which means you have little say in how your community operates, what sort of experience it offers to its members and very limited choices about commercialising your community.
 The alternative is to take your group out of the Facebook ecosystem, either on a web-platform like a forum or (particularly if you want to charge a subscription) by getting your wn community app.